-You will see many helicopters during you visit to Washington, D.C. and they usually won’t be the President.
+You will see many helicopters during your visit to Washington, D.C. and they usually won’t be transporting the President.
 Most of the helicopters fly along the National Mall – over the Tidal Basin and Potomac River.

 When you see three helicopters fly across the National Mall, right past the Washington Monument (that is why there are the red flashing lights on the top), one of those is Marine One.
 So how do you watch Marine One take off/land?

 For advance planning, you can keep an eye on the President’s Schedule.
 It will give an approximate time when the president departs the South Lawn.
 Keep in mind, it sometimes is early or late and they don’t give any warning!
 Marine One is often used to transport the President to Joint Base Andrews to board Air Force One.